International Groundwater Conference

 Groundwater is the lifeline for many rural and agricultural regions and their associated cultures and populations around the globe and a cornerstone of global food production.
 Groundwater constitutes nearly half the world’s drinking water and much of the world’s irrigation water supply.

-More than 150 speakers plus poster presenters will be on hand.
-The conference will feature several plenary sessions and four concurrent tracks offering a wide range of policy and technical presentations.
+More than 190 speakers plus poster presenters from 30 countries were on hand.
+The conference featured several plenary sessions and four concurrent tracks offering a wide range of policy and technical presentations.